conda-forge/r-gridsvg-feedstock/README.md

 Home: https://CRAN.R-project.org/package=gridSVG

-Package license: GPL
+Package license: GPL-3

 Feedstock license: BSD 3-Clause

 Summary: Functions to export graphics drawn with package grid to SVG format.
 Additional functions provide access to SVG features that are not available in standard R graphics, such as hyperlinks, animation, filters, masks, clipping paths, and gradient and pattern fills.